vega/vega-lite/site/docs/spec.md

 To summarize, a single-view specification in Vega-Lite can have the following properties (in addition to [common properties of a specification](#common)):

-{% include table.html props="width,height,selection,projection,mark,encoding" source="TopLevelFacetedUnitSpec" %}
+{% include table.html props="mark,encoding,width,height,view,selection,projection" source="TopLevelFacetedUnitSpec" %}

+{:#view-background}

+### View Background

+The `view` property of a single-view or [layer](layer.html) specification can define the background of the view with the following properties:

+{% include table.html props="cornerRadius,fill,fillOpacity,opacity,stroke,strokeCap,strokeDash,strokeDashOffset,strokeJoin,strokeMiterLimit,strokeOpacity,strokeWidth" source="ViewBackground" %}

 ## Layered and Multi-view Specifications